 Whilst at Wadi El Rayan,

 one must visit the only waterfalls in Egypt.
-Despite being only a few metres high, the waterfalls have featured in many Egyptian pop videos and films.
-There is a bird-hide a few hundred metres up the shore, and a visitor centre which covers the wildlife, geology and prehistory of Wadi El Rayan.
+Despite being only a few meters high, the waterfalls have featured in many Egyptian pop videos and films.
+There is a bird-hide a few hundred meters up the shore, and a visitor center which covers the wildlife, geology and prehistory of Wadi El Rayan.
 There are staff here keen to tell you about the region .
 If you want to extend your stay in the desert, there are some beautiful camping spots available by the shore.